Accessible Services

 We do not currently allow service animals on rides.

-Guests with a state disability placard or license plate may park in the designated area in Lexington Medical Center Fair Park on a first-come, first-serve basis.
-Entry to Lexington Medical Center Fair Park is through Gate 6 on George Rogers Blvd. or Gate 10 on Bluff Rd.
+Guests with a state-issued disability placard or license plate may park in the designated accessible parking area at Lexington Health Fair Park on a first-come, first-served basis.
+Entry to Lexington Health Fair Park is available through Gate 6 on George Rogers Boulevard or Gate 10 on Bluff Road.

 ADA accessible ticket booths are available at both the North and South gates.